-

 6/20

-Average trends of the last 6 vintages of the Champagne vineyard appellations
+Average trends over the last 6 vintages for Champagne appellations

 2013